 Applying for Financial Aid

-U.S. Citizens and Permanent Residents:
+U.S. citizens and

 - First, apply for admission to Goshen College.
 Students must be admitted to the college before a financial aid offer is made.

-- Please review the Financial Aid Award promptly and notify the Student Financial Aid Office in writing of any changes to your award, which includes lowering the amount of loans that you were offered or canceling the loans altogether.
+- Please review the Financial Aid Notification promptly and notify the Student Financial Aid Office in writing of any changes to your award, which includes lowering the amount of loans that you were offered or canceling the loans altogether.

-*Canadian and International students can find more information under the international students’ tab.
+*Canadian and international students can find more information under the international students’ tab.

 Online Tuition Payments

 We know that paying for a college education requires some level of sacrifice and planning.
 With this in mind, we offer several options that we believe will be beneficial to cover this financial gap.
 Besides financial aid and loans, Goshen College offers an online tuition payment system.
 More information can be found by clicking on Online Tuition Payments.